 If there is one thing that grabs my attention, it’s statistics.
 Thanks to creative designers and 21st century technology those statistics are often compiled into pretty infographics.
-The nice people over at Touch Agency created an informative infographic on Twitter that has some remarkable stats (feel free to check out the infographic here).
+The nice people over at Touch Agency created an informative infographic on Twitter that has some remarkable stats.

 - 200,000,000 registered Twitter accounts